 The next discipline is self-control which Peter connects with knowledge, and, as itself, is connected with arete.
 Here, I wish to point out that while the disciplines are all interconnected, they are added to our faith (vs. 5) therefore they are performed in faith.
 Noting their progressive nature, the disciplines seem more defined as they are listed.
 While excellence is added to faith, it needs some knowledge to perform cogently.
 Overall excellence is directed by knowledge.
 Knowledge though may overextend itself if not corralled by self control.
 Self control may give up without perseverance.
 Perseverance may devolve into stubbornness without true godliness refining the Christian along biblical ways.
 Godliness can be cold if it is merely an exercise without a horizontal dimension of brotherly kindness toward others.
 Brotherly affection will remain earth-bound if another quality is not present: love.

 Simon Peter tells his readers that great promises toward Christians will enable them to experience the divine nature and so not be mired in things which corrupt: inordinate desire (vs. 4).
 These disciplines continually performed and perfected contain two promises: 1.
 Will never stumble into sin (vs. 10), and 2.
-A rich entrance (rewards) provided into the eternal kingdom (vs. 11).
+A rich entrance (fulfillment) provided into the eternal kingdom (vs. 11).